Pulsifer Career Development Center Update

 We are still engaging with our corporate partners!
 Career community programs that had been planned as in-person events were moved to Zoom meetings, and industry representatives (including alumni) from companies such as Veeva Systems, L’Oréal, the Bulfinch Group and iSlide shared their insights, career paths or open positions with our students.
 In collaboration with Monster.com, the Career Center invited students to attend a virtual career panel with companies that included Leader Bank, Lionbridge, Jebbit, C Space, Staples, Eversource and MullenLowe U.S. We had a consulting career panel hosted via Zoom where upper-class students shared their experience and advice and also partnered with a faculty member for an informative panel managing the interview process in the virtual world.
 The Trading Room is hosting chats with investment industry representatives, and we will have career prep sessions for virtual interviews and non-profit industry career pathing as well as several more events over the next few weeks.
 The Career Center is also running a virtual boot camp for seniors still seeking employment.
 Your student can view recordings of many of the events that have already taken place (recently and further back).

-- For access to or questions about BentleyLink, where jobs, internships and career workshops and events are posted, please have your student contact GA_Recruiting_Info@bentley.edu.
+- For access to or questions about the Handshake portal through which you will apply for employment opportunities, attract employers your profile, schedule career coaching sessions, and find relevant career events please have your student contact GA_Recruiting_Info@bentley.edu.